 To exercise the right to cancel, you must inform us of your decision to cancel this contract by a clear statement (e.g. a letter sent by post, or e-mail).
 You may use the attached cancellation form, but it is not obligatory.
 Our contact details are as follows:

 Effects of cancellation

-If you cancel this contract, we will reimburse to you all payments received from you, including the costs of delivery (except for the supplementary costs arising if you chose a type of delivery other than the least expensive type of standard delivery offered by us), provided that the Goods in question are returned by you, and received by us, in the condition they were in when delivered to you.
-We may make a deduction from the reimbursement for loss in value of any goods supplied to reflect any reduction in the value of the Goods as a result of your handling of the Goods.
+If you cancel this contract, we will reimburse to you all payments received from you, including the original cost of delivery (except for any supplementary cost arising if you chose a type of delivery other than the least expensive type of standard delivery offered by us), provided that the Goods in question are returned by you, and received by us, in the condition they were in when delivered to you.
+We will make a deduction from the reimbursement for loss in value of any goods supplied to reflect any reduction in the value of the Goods as a result of your handling of the Goods.